How do you grow your faith?

 7) Use your successes

-No matter how small they are at first, use all of your successes with God as encouragements to press on and reach for more from Him.
+No matter how small they are at first, use all of your successes with God as encouragements to press on to reach for more from Him.
 It is His will to bless you for His glory’s sake and for you to enter His joy to become a partaker of His benevolent, heavenly kingdom, where everyone serves God as the greater good, and consequently become partakers of that good.

-David reminds himself: “Forget none of His benefits” (Psa 103:2).
+David reminded himself: “Forget none of His benefits” (Psa 103:2).
 He reminded himself of the successes he had received from the hand of God.

-When you are low in spirit, reflect back to how God has provided for you through providence and direct answer to prayer.
+When you are low in spirit, reflect back to how God has provided for you in the past through providence and direct answer to prayer.
 Let your mind dwell on His goodness, forgiveness and mercy.
 Then gird yourself with the above principles of obtaining and growing your faith to stand against whatever life throws at you (Eph 6:13).
 You will then be well equipped to conquer and live victoriously!